World's Columbian Exposition: Rail

 The John Bull locomotive was displayed.
 It was only 62 years old, having been built in 1831.
 It was the first locomotive acquisition by the Smithsonian Institution.
 The locomotive ran under its own power from Washington, DC, to Chicago to participate, and returned to Washington under its own power again when the exposition closed.
 In 1981 it was the oldest surviving operable steam locomotive in the world when it ran under its own power again.

 A Baldwin 2-4-2 locomotive was showcased at the exposition, and subsequently the 2-4-2 type was known as the Columbia.

 An original frog switch and portion of the superstructure of the famous 1826 Granite Railway in Massachusetts could be viewed.
 This was the first commercial railroad in the United States to evolve into a common carrier without an intervening closure.
 The railway brought granite stones from a rock quarry in Quincy, Massachusetts, so that the Bunker Hill Monument could be erected in Boston.
 The frog switch is now on public view in East Milton Square, Massachusetts, on the original right-of-way of the Granite Railway.

 Transportation by rail was the major mode of transportation.
-A 26 track train station was built at the South West corner of the fair.
+A 26-track train station was built at the southwest corner of the fair.
 While trains from around the country would unload there, there was a local train to shuttle tourists from the Chicago Grand Central Station to the fair.
+The newly built Chicago and South Side Rapid Transit Railroad also served passengers from Congress Terminal to the fairgrounds at Jackson Park.
+The line exists today as part of the CTA Green Line.

 Country and state exhibition buildings

 Forty-six countries had pavilions at the exposition.
 Norway participated by sending the Viking, a replica of the Gokstad ship.
-It was built in Norway and sailed across the Atlantic by 12 men, led by Captain Magnus Andersen.
-In 1919 this ship was moved to Lincoln Park.
+It was built in Norway and sailed across the Atlantic Ocean by 12 men, led by Captain Magnus Andersen.
+In 1919, this ship was moved to Lincoln Park.
 It was relocated in 1996 to Good Templar Park in Geneva, Illinois, where it awaits renovation.

 Thirty-four U.S. states also had their own pavilions.
 The work of noted feminist author Kate McPhelim Cleary was featured during the opening of the Nebraska Day ceremonies at the fair, which included a reading of her poem "Nebraska".
-Among the state buildings present at the fair were California, Connecticut, Florida, Massachusetts, New Jersey, New York, Pennsylvania, and Texas; each was meant to be architecturally representative of the corresponding states.
+Among the state buildings present at the fair were California, Colorado, Connecticut, Florida, Massachusetts, New Jersey, New York, Pennsylvania, and Texas; each was meant to be architecturally representative of the corresponding states.

 Four United States territories also had pavilions located in one building: Arizona, New Mexico, Oklahoma, and Utah.

 Visitors to the Louisiana Pavilion were each given a seedling of a cypress tree.
 This resulted in the spread of cypress trees to areas where they were not native.
 Cypress trees from those seedlings can be found in many areas of West Virginia, where they flourish in the climate.

 The Illinois was a detailed, full-scale mockup of an Indiana-class battleship, constructed as a naval exhibit.